cascadiarconf-gh-workshops/GutHub/recipes/kqr-chicken-asparagus-stir-fry.md

 ## Instructions

-1. In a 1-cup measuring cup, stir together ¼ cup water with the honey, pepper, and ¼ tsp table salt.
+1. In a 1-cup measuring cup, whisk together ¼ cup water with the honey, pepper, and ¼ tsp table salt.
+You may need to heat the honey up a little if it's really thick.
 Set aside.
 2. In a bowl big enough to fit the chicken pieces, stir together the flour, turmeric, and ½ tsp table salt.
-Add the chicken and toss to coat.
+Add the chicken and toss well to coat.
 3. In a nonstick skillet, heat the oil over medium-high.
 Add the chicken and cook until the turmeric is fragrant and the chicken is golden brown, about 5-6 minutes.
 4. Add the asparagus to the skillet and cook until crisp-tender, 1-2 minutes.
 5. Add the honey mixture and cook, stirring, until the chicken is cooked through and the sauce has thickened, about 2-3 minutes.
 Remove from heat and stir in the vinegar.
 Done!